-Tropical Storm Eta roars toward Florida as hurricane watches, state of emergency declared
+Tropical Storm Eta roars toward Florida as hurricane warning, state of emergency declared

 The center of Eta is expected to move across central Cuba during the day on Sunday before tracking through the Florida Straits.
 Eta is expected to then pass near or over the Florida Keys by Sunday night into the early hours of Monday.

-Eta is expected to be near hurricane strength when it moves over or near the Florida Keys, with a hurricane watch in effect for the Keys as well as the Florida coast from Deerfield Beach to Bonita Beach.
+Eta is expected to be near hurricane strength when it moves over or near the Florida Keys, with a hurricane warning in effect for the Keys while a hurricane watch has been posted along the Florida coast from Deerfield Beach to Bonita Beach.

 The storm shouldn't be a huge wind threat, but it will bring lots of rain across a waterlogged south Florida through Monday.